 Secondly, this G-shock has everything a modern traveller would want.
 It has GPS, time sync, and it’s solar powered.

 Thirdly, it looks awesome.
-No wonder G-shocks are favored by military people worldwide.
+It’s not hard to imagine why G-shocks are one of the favoured brands by military people worldwide.

 I’ve had a G-shock for years, and basically never take it off.

 Kindles are wonderful to have.
 It’s an entire library in a device that’s as light as your phone and very gentle on the eye.

 Ever since we moved our whole libraries to Kindle, we’ve stopped buying paper books.
 Yes, some people love the feeling of paper between their fingers, but it’s a small price to pay for having a much lighter backpack.

 There are other e-readers out there, but nothing beats the convenience and breadth of Amazon’s library.